-Landfill is the disposal of waste and is still a fate for approximately 8% of Norfolk's waste, this may be residual waste for which recovery or incineration are not appropriate methods of final treatment.

-Recovery includes recycling, composting and anaerobic digestion.
+- 3.2.2 Landfill is the disposal of waste and is still a fate for approximately 11% of Norfolk's waste according to the WDI, this may be residual waste for which recovery or incineration are not appropriate methods of final treatment.
+However, as is noted elsewhere in this assessment, the WDI is subject to input errors by operators.
+An operator in Great Yarmouth, recorded just under 115,000 tonnes of waste as going to landfill in Great Yarmouth.
+As Great Yarmouth has no operational non-hazardous landfills, this was investigated further with the Environment Agency.
+This was actually a discharge of water to ground through a drainage interceptor on a site and should not have been recorded within the WDI. - 3.2.3 Recovery includes recycling, composting and anaerobic digestion.
 Recovery also includes the recovery of energy from waste (either directly to an incinerator or firstly processed into RDF) provided the incinerator meets the R1 definition of recovery operation as set out in the Waste Incineration Directive.
 The waste management processes of composting, anaerobic digestion and separation of recyclables could alternatively be recorded under the 'treatment' fate, whilst the recovery of energy from waste may be recorded under the 'incinerator' fate; this is because the fate recorded is at the operator's discretion.
 In terms of tonnage, recovery is the most significant fate for Norfolk's waste.
 Norfolk has a Materials Recovery Facility (MRF) located at Costessey, which receives source segregated recyclables from Local Authority Collected Waste.
 There are also MRF plants in Doncaster and Kent which also receive a proportion of Norfolk's waste collected by commercial operators.
 Metals are the other significant fraction where recovery is the ultimate fate of the waste, as the metals are transferred to reprocessing plants both inside and outside the UK.
-Another example of recovery would be inert waste residues which are used in quarry restoration schemes which reach certain criteria or the recycling of inert wastes (such as concrete) into secondary aggregate.

-Transfer and treatment are fates for a significant proportion of waste leaving waste management facilities in Norfolk.
+Another example of recovery would be inert waste residues which are used in quarry restoration schemes which reach certain criteria or the recycling of inert wastes (such as concrete) into secondary aggregate. - 3.2.4 Transfer and treatment are fates for a significant proportion of waste leaving waste management facilities in Norfolk.
 This indicates the incremental nature of much of the waste management industry where waste received at a site may be subject to a process, prior to its movement to another facility for another process, each stage removing or recovering a proportion of the waste.
-For example, waste some received at a HWRC will be subject to treatment processes at composting facilities or at metal recycling facilities.

-The unknown fate designation covers all other potential fates which are not covered by the preceding fates described above.
-Analysis of the waste to which an unknown fate has been attributed shows that the majority of the waste (200,000 tonnes) was deposited in lagoons in Norfolk.
-Virtually all of the remainder (30,000 tonnes) is a cured ash product from a treatment facility in Norfolk which is taken to a construction materials manufacturing plant where it is used as part of the manufacturing process.
+For example, some waste received at a HWRC will be subject to treatment processes at composting facilities or at metal recycling facilities. - 3.2.5 The unknown fate designation covers all other potential fates which are not covered by the preceding fates described above.
+Analysis of the waste to which an unknown fate has been attributed shows that much of the waste (173,000 tonnes) was deposited in lagoons in Norfolk.
+Virtually all of the remainder (23,000 tonnes) was mixtures of concrete, soils, stones and other mixed construction and demolition wastes.

-Household, Industrial and Commercial (HIC) waste movements from Norfolk
+3.3 Household, Industrial and Commercial (HIC) waste movements from Norfolk

-Table 6 shows the movements of Norfolk's waste to facilities located in other waste planning authority areas in 2016.
-The greatest tonnage of waste movements from Norfolk is to outside the UK; this is primarily the export of RDF to incinerators, and the shipment of metals to reprocessing plants for recovery and recycling.
+Table 6 shows the movements of Norfolk's waste to facilities located in other waste planning authority areas in 2017.
+The greatest tonnage of waste movements from Norfolk is to outside the UK; this is primarily the export of RDF to incinerators; paper, card and plastics for export to reprocessors, and the shipment of metals to reprocessing plants for recovery and recycling.